#writingcontests #NaNoWriMo #publishing

 You’ve done it.
 Whether you’ve created a masterpiece, a rough draft, added a few thousand words to a work in progress, or achieved a smaller goal of your own… you’ve made it through November, and hit that last day of NaNoWriMo.
 At this point, many people start to ask themselves the all important question- now what?

-Those can be found under the My NaNoWriMo tab, in Projects.
-You create a new project, set your own goal, and update your word counts just like you did during the full NaNo.
+Those can be found under the My NaNoWriMo tab, listed as Projects.
+You set your own, and go there to update your word counts just like you did during the full NaNo.
 This allows you to set your own pace, your own goals, and to achieve them on your own schedule.
 Use the time you took for NaNo to carve out writing time during the other months too, and soon you too will have a finished novel.

 There is no unspoken rule saying that you have to do anything with the novel you wrote for NaNoWriMo.
 They’re your words, you can do what you like with them.
 I do suggest at least saving your manuscript somewhere, though.
 Some just delete it once the event is over, but I can’t help the feeling that it may be nice to go back to it years later and see how far your writing has improved.
 Or to share it with kids/grandkids if they develop a creative bug.
-You’ve put so much work into it, it might be nice to at least save it for posterity.
+You’ve put so much work into it, definitely consider saving it for posterity.